-Now a days app based taxi ,UBER/OLA are favourite mode of cabs specially among domestic travellers,most of the time its abundantly available,there are specific area assigned for Ola/Uber pick up so not much problem finding your cab.
+Now a days app based taxi ,UBER/OLA are preferred mode of cabs specially among domestic travelers, most of the time its abundantly available, there are specific area assigned for Ola/Uber pick up .

-Sakha cabs offers women driven cab service,it has been recently introduced,it has service only from T3 and booking desk is situated near pillar no 16.
+>Ladies driven cab> Sakha cabs offers women driven cab service, it has been recently introduced, it has service only from T3 and booking desk is situated near pillar no 16.